 As it states in the article, we can’t keep waiting for rates to go up so that we can save in CD’s and make 6-8% again.
 Who knows how long rates will be low.
 So we are “forced” to seek higher yields in something not so safe – the markets.
 I can’t tell you how to invest for income without talking to you one on one, but I can help you decide what approach works best for your personality type.
 Here are some questions to ask:

 - Do you like a secure monthly payments – and if so, is it a necessity?

 - Are you trying to maximize growth of your portfolio and not worried because you have pensions and social security coming in?

 - Do you want to preserve a sizable chunk of your portfolio for the next generation or are you ok spending down principal if your quality of life depended on it?

-These and other questions like them must be answered before investment decisions are made.
+You must answer these and other questions like them before investment decisions are made.
 Take some time to discuss this with a qualified retirement advisor/analyst, and get your situation squared away sooner rather than later.

 For more information check out the following pages:

-Please call us (781-393-0021) or drop us a comment or note if you have questions or reactions.
+Please call us (888.278.9433 x5) or drop us a comment or note if you have questions or reactions.
 As always, consider consulting a professional advisor before making any moves with your money.
 And see our disclaimer page for more information.